emard/zleveler/README.md

 When nozzle XY direction travels a distance longer than "xymax" [mm] then the nozzle path in G-code will be split into N smaller segments, each segment will be shorter than "xymax".
+Default value 10 mm.

     -i --inputfile=string